xmile1/scoober/README.md

 ### **Non Docker Users**
 In your root folder where the repository is cloned, run the following commands:
+ - Rename `.env.example` to `.env`
+ - **CAUTION! please be sure that you start the npm commands inside `./wss/` folder**
  - `cd ./wss`
  - `npm install`
  - Starting the fake DB JsonServer: `npm run start:server`
  - Open a new terminal and type: `npm run start`.
 This will establish the socket connection

 # Available Socket Events